 Our goal with NSX is to provide native container networking.
 More specifically, the ability to assign a unique IP address per container, the ability to provide routing services to the container, etc. which in the end, leads to a model where containers are promoted and treated the way administrators and operations handle VMs today.
 Ultimately, this results in a single NSX network fabric that supports bare-metal, containers, and virtual machines communicating at layer 3.
 This type of native container networking is absent from most of the CaaS and PaaS platforms that we mentioned earlier; therefore, in order to enable integration and abstraction across multiple platforms, we developed the NCP (NSX Container Plugin).

-2018 is finally upon us and we’ve heard our customers loud and clear.
+We’ve heard our customers loud and clear.
 These requirements for multi-cloud, multi-hypervisor, and multi-app frameworks are simply becoming table stakes driving many of their latest IT projects.
 If you’re like me and prefer learning more by taking the hands-on approach, you’re in luck!
-The latest NSX-T Hands-on Labs are available here… and don’t forget to let us know why you choose to #RunNSX:
+The latest NSX-T Hands-on Labs are available in the Hands-on Lab catalog… and don’t forget to let us know why you choose to #RunNSX